Google Translate Disclaimer

 Governmental powers are required by legislation that only council has the authority to enact.
 Examples of such powers are taxation and bylaws.

-For more information about the acts governing Saskatchewan's municipal legislation, visit Publications Saskatchewan.
+For more information about the acts governing Saskatchewan's municipal legislation, visit the Publications Centre.

 Being elected to your local council means a big time commitment on your part.
 It's important not to underestimate the amount of time and dedication required to be an effective member of council, especially if you have a full-time job as well.